-Elon Musk’s new Master Plan calls for an expansion of its vehicles into other categories, including buses and heavy duty trucks, both of which will unveiled in about a year.
+Elon Musk’s new Master Plan calls for an expansion of its vehicles into other categories, including buses and heavy-duty trucks, both of which will unveil in about a year.
 Undoubtedly, carbon emissions worldwide would fall precipitously if the general automobile consumer transitioned to a tailpipe-free electric Tesla, but that’s not what Elon Musk is after.
-His goal is a full frontal assault on carbon emissions of all kinds including a Tesla Semi.
+His goal is a full-frontal assault on carbon emissions of all kinds including a Tesla Semi.
 His objective is for nothing less than a world that no longer uses fossil fuels to power its transportation system, even on a commercial scale.

 In Southern California, the pollution from drayage trucks that haul shipping containers from ports to inland distribution centers is so bad, it has sparked a number of plans to replace them with electric versions.
 One solution proposed by Siemens calls for equipping trucks with pantographs so they can draw electricity from overhead wires along their routes.